frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 processed but not acknowledged fast enough to not require the two-levels decryption.
-Only header decryption and information contained within the QUIC VReverso short header would be enough to decide whether the packet should be decrypted, or could be dropped before payload decryption is attempted.
+Only header decryption and information contained within the QUIC VReverso short header would be enough to decide whether the packet payload should be decrypted, or could be dropped before payload decryption is attempted.

 --- back